Looking for a business loan

 The calculation of capital gains is done in the following manner:

-The idea behind allowing deductions is that the amount of capital gains as calculated above is invested in a new capital asset within a prescribed time period.
+The idea behind allowing deductions is that the number of capital gains as calculated above is invested in a new capital asset within a prescribed time period.
 The deduction is available in respect of such investment made into a new capital asset subject to certain conditions.

 In this regard, we will look at the section-wise deductions available under the Act and the various conditions that need to be fulfilled to claim or be eligible for the same.